Featured in this Article:

-Make a lifetime of memories with the influential woman in your life whether it’s mom, grandmom or another strong female by spending time in Tennessee at the many B&B’s, spas, shopping destinations and more across the state.
+Make a lifetime of memories with the influential woman in your life whether it’s mom, grandmom or another strong female by planning to spend time in Tennessee at the many B&B’s, spas, shopping destinations and more across the state once travel is possible again.
 You’ll find experiences you’ll both love in Tennessee’s small towns and big cities.
-Read more for a few ideas and then start planning your trip.
+Plan your own getaway below.

 Browse fashion boutiques, home furnishings, a gourmet food shop and boot store in the Historic Collierville Square.
 The Brooks Collection is a must-stop to find unique and collectible treasures, distinctive gifts, accessories, furnishings and accents for your home, lawn and garden.
 Other shops include C.J.
 Lily, Patricia’s, the Bizarre Food Shop, Southern Farm House and Hewlett & Dunn Boot & Jean Co.
 You can also find Southern comfort food, fine dining, mom-and-pop eateries, pizza and coffee shops.
 Zopita’s on the Square features sandwiches on daily-baked bread, salads, desserts like homemade eclairs, pavlovas and chocolate salami.
 Nestled beneath century-old magnolias, the elegant bed and breakfast Stratton House is one of Collierville’s most historic homes, built in 1859.
 Learn about Collierville’s 150-year history in the free, Morton Museum of Collierville History, inside a restored church that dates back to 1873.
 Be sure to visit the train display and original coach cabin around the square.